-When no exceptions are enabled (coprocessor is operating unserialized) and forwarding is enabled, memory can be corrupted when two types of instructions appear in the instruction stream with a particular relative timing.
+When the coprocessor is not in serialized mode and forwarding is enabled, memory can be corrupted when two types of instructions appear in the instruction stream with a particular relative timing.

-- 1) Execute an instruction that is a data operation (not a move between ARM and coprocessor registers) whose destination is a general purpose register c0 through c15. - 2) Execute an instruction that is a two-word coprocessor store, either cfstr64 or cfstrd, where the destination register of the first instruction is the source of the store instruction (that is, the second instruction stores the result of the first one to memory). - 3) Finally, the first and second instruction must appear to the coprocessor with the correct relative timing;

-this timing is not simply proportional to the number of intervening instructions and is difficult to predict in general.
+- 1) Execute an instruction that is a data operation (not a move between ARM and coprocessor registers) whose destination is one of the general purpose register c0 through c15. - 2) Execute an instruction that is a two-word coprocessor store (either cfstr64 or cfstrd), where the destination register of the first instruction is the source of the store instruction, that is, the second instruction stores the result of the first one to memory. - Finally, the first and second instruction must appear to the coprocessor with the correct relative timing; this timing is not simply proportional to the number of intervening instructions and is difficult to predict in general.